aliyun/terraform-provider-alibabacloudstack/website/docs/r/cms_alarm.html.markdown

 * `dimensions` - (Required, ForceNew) Map of the resources associated with the alarm rule, such as "instanceId", "device" and "port".
 Each key's value is a string and it uses comma to split multiple items.
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
 * `period` - Index query cycle, which must be consistent with that defined for metrics.
 * `escalations_critical` - (Optional) A configuration of critical alarm (documented below).
+  * `statistics` - Critical level alarm statistics method..
+It must be consistent with that defined for metrics.
+Valid values: ["Average", "Minimum", "Maximum"].
+Default to "Average".
+  * `comparison_operator` - Critical level alarm comparison operator.
+Valid values: ["<=", "<", ">", ">=", "==", "!="].
+Default to "==".
+  * `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
+  * `times` - Critical level alarm retry times.
+Default to 3.
 * `escalations_warn` - (Optional) A configuration of critical warn (documented below).
+  * `statistics` - Critical level alarm statistics method..
+It must be consistent with that defined for metrics.
+Valid values: ["Average", "Minimum", "Maximum"].
+Default to "Average".
+  * `comparison_operator` - Critical level alarm comparison operator.
+Valid values: ["<=", "<", ">", ">=", "==", "!="].
+Default to "==".
+  * `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
+  * `times` - Critical level alarm retry times.
+Default to 3.
 * `escalations_info` - (Optional) A configuration of critical info (documented below).
+  * `statistics` - Critical level alarm statistics method..
+It must be consistent with that defined for metrics.
+Valid values: ["Average", "Minimum", "Maximum"].
+Default to "Average".
+  * `comparison_operator` - Critical level alarm comparison operator.
+Valid values: ["<=", "<", ">", ">=", "==", "!="].
+Default to "==".
+  * `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
+  * `times` - Critical level alarm retry times.
+Default to 3.
 * `contact_groups` - (Required) List contact groups of the alarm rule, which must have been created on the console.
 * `effective_interval` - (Available) The interval of effecting alarm rule.
 It foramt as "hh:mm-hh:mm", like "0:00-4:00".
 Default to "00:00-23:59".
 * `silence_time` - Notification silence period in the alarm state, in seconds.
 Valid value range: [300, 86400].
 Default to 86400